NVIDIA/NeMo-Curator/docs/user-guide/nemorun.rst

         )

 First, we need to define a factory that can produce a ``SlurmExecutor``.
 This exectuor is where you define all your cluster parameters.
-Note: NeMo SDK only supports running on SLURM clusters with `Pyxis <https://github.com/NVIDIA/pyxis>`_ right now.
+Note: NeMo Run only supports running on SLURM clusters with `Pyxis <https://github.com/NVIDIA/pyxis>`_ right now.
 After this, there is the main function

 .. code-block:: python